 by Ryan Sanicki

-Ryan is a Junior at the University of Wisconsin-Whitewater.
-As a Supply Chain Management major with a minor in Business Analytics, he aspires to a career as a Supply Chain Analyst/Executive
+Ryan was a Junior at the University of Wisconsin-Whitewater when he submitted this article as a class requirement in 2020.
+As a Supply Chain Management major with a minor in Business Analytics, he was aspiring to a career as a Supply Chain Analyst/Executive

 Companies can completely tune out the people who are doing physical work for the company: those doing that work are the warehouse workers, the ones who physically put a toll on their bodies every day to move products from one place to another.
 I had the great opportunity of being in a warehouse as a Warehouse Operations Intern this past summer.
 I would drive a forklift for a large portion of the day and complete tasks assigned by the Operations Manager.
 Today, during the COVID-19 virus, forklift drivers are considered essential workers and are providing services all around the world.

 What it takes to be a forklift driver

 To be a forklift driver it takes certification that is offered by the employer.
 Many people who do this work don’t go to college and do it as an employment alternative right out of high school.
 As a result, stereotypes can emerge that people in the warehouse aren’t smart and that’s the reason they are there.

 From my experience, this assumption is far from valid.
 The people I worked aside were very good at their jobs.
 As a new worker for just the summer, it took me time to learn how to use the forklift and complete a wide variety of tasks around the warehouse.
 I quickly came to appreciate how good the regular operators were at their jobs.